syncfusion-content/maui-docs/MAUI/AIAssistView/working-with-aiassistview.md

         private void ExecuteStopResponding()
         {
-            // Custom logic to handle the Stop Responding action }
+            // logic to handle the Stop Responding action this.CancelResponse = true;
+        }
     }